I Hate Being Cold But Tried Cryotherapy Anyway. The Unexpected Results Got Me Hooked

 1. After a session, I was ALWAYS in a good mood.

 Those who know me know I wear my emotions on my sleeve, so when I’m upset, stressed, or unhappy, it’s obvious.
 But without fail, I left my sessions with a huge smile on my face, already excited about my next session.
-I later found out this was due to the rush of endorphins that my brain was releasing during the three-minute sessions to combat the cold.
+I later found out this was due to the rush of endorphins2 that my brain was releasing during the three-minute sessions to combat the cold.

 2. It reduced cellulite.

 I work out five times a week, take classes at SoulCycle, lift weights at the gym, and even foam roll when I’m feeling particularly motivated, but as all women know, cellulite is just a part of the game.
 I’ve tried coffee scrubs and tightening lotions that promise to reduce cellulite, but nothing has been effective until cryotherapy.
-While there's little evidence to prove why (according to some studies, it has to do with hydration of fatty tissue and how temperature affects it), cryotherapy often reduces the appearance of cellulite with regular appointments.
+While there's little evidence to prove why (according to some studies, it has to do with hydration of fatty tissue2 and how temperature affects it), cryotherapy often reduces the appearance of cellulite with regular appointments.
 WIN.

 3. I recovered from my workouts faster.